Chrisfaherty/CI_PP3_PPM/README.md

 <img src="docs/testing/user_story_2_2.png">
 </details>

-3. I want to have clear options displayed when dicisions are to be made.
+3. I want to have clear options displayed when decisions are to be made.

 | **Feature** | **Action** | **Expected Results** | **Actual Result** |
 |-------------|------------|----------------------|-------------------|